-This half term, we’re going to discover that animals come in all shapes and sizes!
+This half term, we’re going to travel back in time!
 Our topic is

 Dates for your diary

-Friday 20th December - Last day of term
+Friday 3rd April - Last day of half term

 These are the objectives we are focussing on in English and Maths this half term:

 - Use Standard English to give an opinion.

 - Recite/perform own compositions.

 - Identify unfamiliar words and ask about meaning.